DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-band-header.md

 # TableBandHeader Plugin Reference

-A plugin that renders the band cells.
+A plugin that renders the banded cells.

 ## User Reference